Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 ## Remove an attribute from the variant set

 You can remove defining and changeable attributes from the variant set.
-Note, that at least one defining attribute is assigned.
-If one or more changeable attributes has been assigned to the variant set, also at least one changeable attribute must be assigned.
+Note that at least one defining attribute must be assigned.
+If one or more changeable attributes have been previously assigned to the variant set, at least one changeable attribute must remain assigned.

 [comment]: <> (is that a bug?)